hashicorp/packer/website/source/docs/templates/engine.html.md

 example when you have multiple builders in the same template.

-In addition to globally available functions like `{{timestamp}}`, some configurations have special local variables that are available only for that configuration.
-These are recognizable because they're prefixed by a period, such as `{{.Name}}`.
+In addition to globally available functions like `{{timestamp}}`, some configurations have special template variables that are available only for that configuration.
+Template variables are recognizable because they're prefixed by a period, such as `{{.Name}}`.

+-> **Note:** In addition to template variables, you can specify your own user variables.
+See the [user variable](/docs/templates/user-variables.html) documentation for more information on user variables.

 The complete syntax is covered in the next section, followed by a reference of globally available functions.